CodersSquad/dc-labs/challenges/first-partial/remote-sa.md

-are forming an irregular shape without collisions (you can see the following [link](https://www.geeksforgeeks.org/check-if-two-given-line-segments-intersect/) to verify collisions), then, calculate the perimeter.
-Finally, return it to the web request.
+are forming an irregular shape without collisions (you can see the following [link](https://www.geeksforgeeks.org/check-if-two-given-line-segments-intersect/) to verify collisions), then, calculate the area and perimeter.
+Finally, reply the web request with your results.

-- Take a look on geometry for some guidance

 General Requirements
 --------------------